Choosing the right paint for wood can make all the difference. The wrong choice can lead to peeling, fading, or a messy finish.

 However, due to its longer drying time and the need for solvents in cleanup, it requires a bit more patience and preparation than its water-based counterparts.

-What Paint is Best for Wood: Selection Criteria
+What is the Best Paint for Wood Crafts?
+Selection Criteria

 Paints come in different types suited for different applications.
 This means there is no one-size-fits-all when it comes to paints.